DataDog/hiring-engineers/answers.md

 I've installed Virtualbox several times for previous jobs so I just followed the install wizard after downloading it from the website.
 Since I'm running 64-bit Ubuntu 16.04, I downloaded the AMD64 version for Ubuntu 16.04.

+Vagrant gave the option of a 64-bit debian installer on their website.
+Ubuntu is based on Debian, so I downloaded that.
+I avoided using my package manager with `$ sudo apt-get install` because I've had cases in the past where the package manager version was behind the software's official download.

 ## Level 1 - Collecting your Data
 You will create a DataDog Account, modify the Agent's configuration, install a database, add the DataDog integration for that DB, and write a custom agent check.